 Pennsylvania has a rich cultural history, an affordable cost of living, low taxes, and a strong job market.
 Weather-wise, it experiences all four seasons.
-This is beneficial since there are rolling farmlands, lakes, rivers, parks, and outdoor trails to enjoy during warmer months.
-Amazing fall foliage, plus ski mountains and other winter activities round out the rest of the year.
-Some of the best schools in the country are here, like the University of Pennsylvania, great for continuing education.
-Big cities like Philadelphia and Harrisburg offer urban adventures and top-drawer medical care, while charming, small towns give residents plenty of local flavor.
+This is beneficial since there are rolling farmlands, lakes, rivers, parks, and outdoor trails to enjoy during warmer months, and picturesque fall foliage, ski mountains, and other winter activities to round out the rest of the year.
+Some of the best schools in the country are also found here, like the University of Pennsylvania, great for continuing education.
+Major cities like Philadelphia and Harrisburg offer urban adventures and top-drawer medical care, while small towns give residents plenty of quaint charms.

 Here are five of the best areas to live in Pennsylvania.

 1. Mount Lebanon Township

 A suburb of Pittsburgh, Mount Lebanon sits about seven miles south of the city.
-Its population is close to 33,000 and it has an average home value of around $235,200.
-Its history dates back to the 1700s, and it's divided into several neighborhoods, each with its own unique character.
+Its population is close to 33,000 and it has an average home value of around $364,000.
+The history of this township dates back to the 1700s, and it’s divided into several neighborhoods, each with its own unique character.

-The town is home to a popular outdoor swim facility, Mount Lebanon Golf Course, a tennis center, and an excellent library.
-There are lovely gardens, mature trees, and nature trails throughout the neighborhoods, helping this town to earn a Tree City USA designation.
-Locals take advantage of the easy to use light rail transit system and have top-notch medical care from St. Clair Hospital and hospitals in Pittsburgh.
+Mount Lebanon is home to the popular Mount Lebanon Swim Center, Golf Course, Tennis Center, and Public Library.
+There are also lovely gardens, mature trees, and nature trails throughout the neighborhoods, helping this township to earn a Tree City USA designation.
+Locals can take advantage of the easy-to-use light rail transit system and enjoy top-notch medical care from St. Clair Hospital and other Pittsburgh-area hospitals.

 55+ Communities Near Mount Lebanon